R-LaRoi/Fnk-99-Vinyl/README.md

-# FNK 99 RECORDS
+# FNK 99 RECORDS (In Progress)

-FNK 99 is a full-stack e-commerce application that simulates an online record store.
+FNK 99 is a full-stack e-commerce application.
 It allows users to browse artist and purchase vinyl records.
 The application is built using the MERN stack (MongoDB, Express, React, and Node.js) to provide a seamless and responsive user experience.

 ## Features